dwathsala/Eventbuddy-chatbot/README.md

-# Eventbuddy AI Chat Bot
+# 💻Eventbuddy AI Chat Bot
 This is the AI chat bot for "EventBuddy" event management system